lkesteloot/teamten/README.md

-This is my main Java library.
-It contains some utility classes, some applications, and some one-off projects.
+This is my main Java codebase.
+It contains some applications and some one-off projects.

 * **chess**: A chess-playing program.
 See the driver in `scripts/chess` with test puzzles.
 It's pretty weak, but still beats me handily.

-* **hyphen**: A library for hyphenating words.
-Uses the TeX hyphenation file format.

-* **image**: A library for image manipulation.
-This is quite extensive and of high quality.

 * **jawa**: A library for converting HTML (or any text) template into a Java class for static build analysis.

 * **mario**: A reverse side-scroller.
 You click where you want the ball to go, and it figures out how to do it.
 Try it with `./gradlew mario`.

-* **markdown**: Simple Markdown parser for book-length material.

-* **math**: Math classes for complex numbers, vectors, and matrices.

 * **render**: A ray-tracer.
 This was mostly so I could experiment with ambient occlusion.